 Acknowledgement: Picture: ‘Mods’ – Paul Townsend.
 Sourced from Flickr and reproduced under s Creative Commons Attribution-NonCommercial 2.0 Generic (CC BY-NC 2.0) licence. http://www.flickr.com/photos/brizzlebornandbred/5130733677/

-How to cite this article: Smith, Mark K. (2007) ‘Classic studies in informal education – Working with unattached youth’, the encyclopaedia of informal education, www.infed.org/research/working_with_unattached_youth.htm.
+How to cite this article: Smith, Mark K. (2007) ‘Classic studies in informal education – Working with unattached youth’, The encyclopedia of pedagogy and informal education, www.infed.org/research/working_with_unattached_youth.htm.

 © Mark K. Smith 2007